brian-tex/brian-tex.github.io/procedures/docker/How to Make a Docker Image.md

 1. Identify what tag you wish to use for this specific build.
 It usually starts as ```01``` ad iterates with each build.
 1. Run the following: ```docker build -t <yourDockerHubUsername>/<yourDesiredImageName>:<tag>```
     - e.g., ```docker build -t johnb1/nextcloud:01```
+1. List out all Docker images on your computer: ```docker images```
+1. Locate your newly craeted image and note the container image number associated with it.

 ## Image Creation Using a Docker Container
 - TBD